• Skip to primary navigation

 • Add whatever vegetables you have or like.
 Broccoli, mushroom, red cabbage, baby corn and even jalapeños can be added.

-• The noodles do stay well for a few hours but taste the best when had fresh.
+• The noodles do stay well for a few hours at room temperature but taste the best when had fresh.
 To reheat after some time, simply microwave for 1-2 minutes based on the quantity.

 Serving Suggestions